GauthamArunachalam/reading-notes/self-help/DopamineDetox.md

 - **Dedicating some time every week to reflect on yourself can be great way to improve yourself**

 # Do your work

+- Main goal of dopamine detox is to reduce the level of stimulation and help us stay motivated to work on key tasks.

+## Plan your day

+- Being intentional with our is effective in boosting our productivity.
+- Planning our day reduces the risk of distractions.
+- The more intentional the better
+- Planning the day gives us clear idea about the important tasks.
+It gives us a mental roadmap for the day.
+We feel less distracted and more in control.

+### How to plan your day

+- Try to write down the list of tasks that you wish to finish for that day in the piece of paper
+- To find the important tasks question yourself.
+If you could complete only one task today, which one would have the greatest impact in your life?
+- The task you do must move the needle forward for you in your life.
+- We will understand the most important tasks are often the tasks we tend to do last because they are challenging or wre are unsure where to start.
+- Dopamine detox will help us makes these tasks easier to tackle.
+- Use the same method to set weekly, quarterly, monthly and yearly goals.
+Design long term goals.
+- Using those long term goals reverse engineer and try to find which tasks will help you reach there to set your short term goals

+#### Action Step

+> Write down your goals in a sheet of paper to not get distracted from them

+## Schedule one major task to work on each morning

+- Identify your key task and tackle it first thing in the morning and do it consistently
+- Even though we have tons of to do there few tasks if we do that that will sky rocket our productivity.
+- **Focus** - is our ability to maintain your concentration and avoid distraction or procrastination while working on our tasks
+- **Consistency** - developing the habit of working on your key tasks every day, every week, every month and year.
+- **Impact** - Identifying our key tasks and working on them as soon as possible.

+> Productivity = Consistent focus on your most impactful tasks.

+## Develop laser sharp focus

+- To increase your productivity improving your focus is an important step

+### 1. be at the same place, at the same time every day

+- As said earlier following a routine helps our mind calm down and lower our stimulation.
+- To strengthen our routing be at the same place at the same time each day to tackle your most important tasks for that day.
+- This will greatly help you in increasing your focus.

+### 2. Choose a trigger

+- As we create a routine choose a specific trigger.
+It can be anything making tea, finishing mediating session.
+- This will clam our mind and after that we can start our work

+### 3. Get started

+- Once the routine and trigger are there start on your work.
+- Starting your work and spending few mins on it will build enough momentum to keep going.
+We might even feel the **flow**.
+- The more relaxed we are the easier it will be to focus.
+- Not to worry about completing the task our not feeling creative or motivated.
+Starting the task will generate motivation and stimulate creativity.

+> Flow : is a mental state in which you're so fully immersed in an activity that you become hyper-focused, while experiencing a sense of underlying enjoyment

+### 4. Eliminate distractions

+- Eliminate all the distractions before starting to work.
+Turn off the phone disconnect internet etc.,

+### 5. Work without interruptions

+- Try to work without any interruptions and try to work on a fixed block of time with full focus. take breaks and start the next work block.

+## Beware of open systems

+- Open systems are the biggest source of distractions
+- Open system is an application or a situation that provided you with continuous and never ending supply of external stimuli.
+Eg. of facebook, youtube
+- When we interact with a open system we risk ourself of being over stimulated.
+One we are overstimulated we find ourself struggling to work
+- We must try to design closed systems and try to start our day in a closed system
+- By closed system try to open only the required software for work and not any other software.
+Try not to checkout phone in the morning.
+- By starting your day in a closed system we can avoid overstimulation and work on challenging tasks.

+> Write down the open systems that open distract you and design a closed system you can implement to avoid that.

+# Avoiding Dopamine relapse

+## 1. Be aware when you start relapsing

+-